ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     the token is bound to the key and proofing mechanism indicated in the `key` field.
     See {{security-bearer-tokens}} for additional considerations on the use of bearer tokens.

-"durable"
+`"durable"`:
-: OPTIONAL.
-Flag indicating a hint of AS behavior on token rotation.
+: Flag indicating a hint of AS behavior on token rotation.
     If this flag is present, then the client instance can expect a previously-issued access token to continue to work after it has been [rotated](#rotate-access-token) or the underlying grant request has been [modified](#continue-modify), resulting in the issuance of new access tokens.
-If this flag is omitted, the client instance can anticipate a given access token will stop working after token rotation or grant request modification.
+If this flag is omitted, the client instance can anticipate a given access token could stop working after token rotation or grant request modification.
     Note that a token flagged as `durable` can still expire or be revoked through any normal means.

-"split"
+`"split"`:
-: OPTIONAL.
-Flag indicating that this token was generated by issuing multiple access tokens
+: Flag indicating that this token was generated by issuing multiple access tokens
     in response to one of the client instance's [token request](#request-token) objects.
     This behavior MUST NOT be used unless the client instance has specifically requested it by use of the `split` flag.